 Despite the worsening of economic conditions in Lebanon, returning to Syria doesn’t seem an option.
 “Those who thought they had a chance of returning, have returned,” said Wimmen, who pointed that fear of arrest or conscription in Syria are the main obstacles for return.
 For many, there is no home to return to.
 “Going back to Syria to become an Internally Displaced Person is not an option,” added Wimmen.
 So far this year UNHCR has registered 5,076 returns, while in 2018 and 2019 the UN agency confirmed 16,709 and 24,117 individuals, respectively, returning from Lebanon to Syria, according to Lisa Abou Khaled, Public Information Officer at UNHCR.
 These numbers, however, reflect only the movements directly confirmed by UNHCR, but the real figures are estimated higher.

-Jafra plans to open six rooftops in Burj Barajneh, Shatila and Ein El Hilweh, three Palestinian camps which also host many Syrians.
-These seeds and plants may help hundreds, the food basket of Intesar may support dozens and the WFP reaches hundreds of thousands.
-These efforts seek to spare Syrian refugees the seemingly inevitable nightmare of not knowing when will the next meal come.
+Food basket of Intesar may support dozens and the WFP reaches hundreds of thousands.
+However, the majority of Syrian refugees in Lebanon still strive to avoid the seemingly inevitable nightmare of not knowing when will the next meal come.